FIRST Tech Challenge

 How do I join FIRST Tech Challenge?

 Be Part of a New FTC Team: GSGLA will support one new FTC team for the 2014-15 season.
 Veteran FTC team Rock N’ Roll Robots will be available to advise the new team.

 Join a Veteran Girl Scout FTC Team: Rock N’ Roll Robots – a veteran Girl Scout FTC team that has been competing for 7 years – is accepting new members for the 2016-17 season.
 The team includes Girl Scouts from across greater LA and meets in the San Gabriel Valley with their mentors who are robotics engineers from NASA/JPL.
 Learn more at the team’s website, www.rocknrollrobots25.com.

-To apply, download and submit a Team Registration or Individual Registration form by August 4, 2014.
+To apply, download and submit a Team Registration or Individual Registration form.
 Maximum of 10 members per team; we recommend at least 6.
 Troops and individual girls are invited to apply.
 Please review the 2014 Robots!3 Info Sheet before completing the registration form.

 Want to get started sooner?

 See what FTC level robotics is all about this summer at the Rockin’ Robots Summer Weekend Workshop August 1-3 2014!
 Visit www.rocknrollrobots25.com for more information.

 Need more information?